spencer-forrest-java/spring-user-management-api/README.md

 (see <a href="src/main/java/com/usermanagement/utility/SecurityConstant.java#L13">URLS</a>)
 <br><br>
 <a href="src/main/java/com/usermanagement/configuration/SecurityConfiguration.java#L110">Spring Security configuration</a>:
+* Passwords are encrypted using
+  <a href="src/main/java/com/usermanagement/configuration/SecurityConfiguration.java#L94">BCrypt encoder</a>
 * An <a href="src/main/java/com/usermanagement/configuration/SecurityConfiguration.java#L121">authorization filter</a>
   is used to process each HTTP request.
 * The <a href="src/main/java/com/usermanagement/filter/JwtAuthorizationFilter.java#56">authorization filter</a>